Skip to main content

 Equipment

 We recommend you take particular care over you choice of equipment, as it plays a large role in the success of your trip.
-Weight is critical, and you must always evaluate the weight-to-comfort ratio to find the best compromise.
 Weather conditions can be extremely variable: from 20ºC on the approach route to the hut, to -15ºC on the summit.
 Generally speaking, it is better to put on several thin layers than to have one bulky item of

 warm clothing, and it is vital that you remain dry at all times.